 Before we comment on an issue, Living Beyond Breast Cancer consults a breast cancer Advocacy Advisory Committee made up of:

 - Three members of our Medical Advisory Committee: Julie R. Gralow, MD; Generosa Grana, MD; and Clifford A. Hudis, MD

-- Three senior members of the LBBC staff: Jean A. Sachs, MSS, MLSP, our CEO; Elyse Spatz Caplan, MA, director of programs and partnerships; and Janine E. Guglielmino, MA, director of information and strategic initiatives.
-Hear Elyse talk about empowering women affected by breast cancer through language at the 2010 meeting of the Annual Society of Clinical Oncology.
+- Two senior members of the LBBC staff: Jean A. Sachs, MSS, MLSP, our CEO; and Janine E. Guglielmino, MA, director of information and strategic initiatives.

 - Three members of our board of directors

 In addition to the ten voting members of our committee, LBBC also consults several nonvoting members who advise us in their areas of expertise.

 For more information about or to comment upon our policy initiatives, please contact our educational programs department.